Catharism: Other beliefs

 Some Cathars told a version of the Enochian narrative, according to which Eve's daughters copulated with Satan's demons and bore giants.
 The Deluge would have been provoked by Satan, who disapproved of the demons revealing he was not the real god, or alternatively, an attempt by the Invisible Father to destroy the giants.
 The Holy Spirit was sometimes counted as one single entity, but to others it was considered the collective groups of unfallen angels who had not followed Satan in his rebellion.

 Cathars believed that the sexual allure of women impeded a man's ability to reject the material world.
 Despite this stance on sex and reproduction, some Cathar communities made exceptions.
-In one version, the Invisible Father had two spiritual wives, Collam and Hoolibam (identified with Oholah and Oholibah), and would himself have provoked the war in heaven by seducing the wife of Satan, or perhaps the reverse.
+In one version, the Invisible Father had two spiritual wives, Collam and Hoolibam (identified with Oholah and Oholibah), and would himself have provoked the war in Heaven by seducing the wife of Satan, or perhaps the reverse.
 Cathars adhering to this story would believe that having families and sons would not impede them from reaching God's kingdom.

-Some communities also believed in a Day of Judgment that would come when the number of the just equalled that of angels who fell, when the believers would ascend to the spirit realm, while the sinners would be thrown to everlasting fire along with Satan.
+Some communities also believed in a Day of Judgment that would come when the number of the just equalled that of angels who fell, when the believers would ascend to the heavens, while the sinners would be thrown into everlasting fire along with Satan.

 The Cathars ate a pescatarian diet.
-They did not eat cheese, eggs, meat, or milk because these are all by-products of sexual intercourse.
+They did not eat cheese, eggs, meat, or milk because these are all byproducts of sexual intercourse.
 The Cathars believed that animals were carriers of reincarnated souls, and forbade the killing of all animal life, apart from fish, which they believed were produced by spontaneous generation.

 The Cathars could be seen as prefiguring Protestantism in that they denied transubstantiation, purgatory, prayers for the dead and prayers to saints.
 They also believed that the scriptures should be read in the vernacular.

 Texts

-The alleged sacred texts of the Cathars, besides the New Testament, included the Bogomil text The Gospel of the Secret Supper (also called John's Interrogation), a modified version of Ascension of Isaiah, and the Cathar original work The Book of the Two Principles (possibly penned by Italian Cathar John Lugio of Bergamo).
+The alleged sacred texts of the Cathars, besides the New Testament, included the Bogomil text Gospel of the Secret Supper (also called John's Interrogation), a modified version of Ascension of Isaiah, and the Cathar original work The Book of the Two Principles (possibly penned by Italian Cathar John Lugio of Bergamo).
 They regarded the Old Testament as written by Satan, except for a few books which they accepted, and considered the Book of Revelation not a prophecy about the future, but an allegorical chronicle of what had transpired in Satan's rebellion.
 Their reinterpretation of those texts contained numerous elements characteristic of Gnostic literature.